-Please Note: Unofficial transcripts are not printed out within the Office of Records & Registration please view and or print your unofficial transcript through the Banner Self-Service portal.
+Please Note: Unofficial transcripts are not printed in Office of Records & Registration.
+Please view and or print your unofficial transcript through the Banner Self-Service portal.

 Notification of Rights under FERPA for Delaware State University Students

 The Family Educational Rights & Privacy Act (FERPA) affords students certain rights with respect to their education records: They are: